-6.6.5 Sites passing the Sequential and Exception Tests
+6.5.5 Sites passing the Sequential and Exception Tests

 Development sites can be allocated or granted planning permission where the Sequential Test and the Exception Test (if required) are passed.
 In addition, a site is likely to be allocated without the need to assess flood risk where the indicative use is for open space.
-Assuming the site is not to include any development and is to be left open then the allocation is likely to be acceptable from a flood risk point of view.
+Assuming the site is not to include any development, groundworks, landscaping or any regrading of land, and is to be left open then the allocation is likely to be acceptable from a flood risk point of view.
 However, for sites where there is potential for flood storage, options should be explored as part of an FRA.